git help <command>

 git branch -d <branch_to_delete>

 First, checkout to another branch before deleting this branch.
-This command will complain if the changes are not merged in any other branch (-D to force delete).
+This command will complain if the changes are not merged in any other branch (-D

 Returns the HEAD commit-id of the deleted branch.